 Each month, NBS spotlights key sustainability issues for business leaders.
 These issues have been identified by NBS’s Leadership Council, a group of Canadian businesses recognized for their leadership in sustainability.
 This month, the focus is on how companies can prepare for climate change.
-Dr. Jonatan Pinkse and Ms. Federica Gasbarro identify 4 steps businesses can take to prepare for an era of extreme events.
+Dr. Jonatan Pinkse and Ms. Federica Gasbarro identify four steps businesses can take to prepare for an era of extreme events.

 Increasingly intense and frequent hurricanes affecting North America are only one of the impacts associated with climate change.
 But Hurricanes Katrina (2005), Ike (2008) and Sandy (2012) spark the debate.
 Extreme weather events make people aware of their vulnerability to forces of nature they cannot control.

 The renewed conversation about the physical impacts of climate change after Hurricane Sandy reflects a broader shift in the global climate debate.
 There is wider recognition of the need for adaptation.
 Extreme events can’t be prevented completely by reducing greenhouse gas emissions (mitigation).
 Certain physical impacts are simply unavoidable, and society had better start preparing to cope (adaptation).
 Adaptation is not throwing in the towel; it is a realistic approach to dealing with climate change.